GraphPFN: A Prior-Data Fitted Graph Foundation Model: Graph Prior

-To ensure training stability and retain the strong feature modeling capabilities of LimiX, we froze all model layers except for the graph adapters, which were the only components updated during pretraining.
-Optimization was performed using the Adam optimizer~\citep{kingma2014adam} with a constant learning rate of $\gamma=3 \cdot 10^{-4}$ and a linear warmup schedule over the first $10{,}000$ steps.
+\paragraph{Learning curves} To monitor the progress during the pretraining stage, we evaluate the in-context learning performance of GraphPFN on several datasets from the GraphLand benchmark~\citep{GraphLand} (see Section~\ref{sec:experimental-setup} for the evaluation procedure) every 100 steps.
+We emphasize that these evaluations are used only for a post-hoc analysis of training progress: test set performance is not used for early stopping or any other form of model selection.

+Figure~\ref{fig:curves} shows that the first 1--2K steps enable GraphPFN to quickly reach reasonable performance.
+In particular, on datasets such as \texttt{artnet-views}, \texttt{tolokers-2}, and \texttt{twitch-views}, where the performance gap between the graph-agnostic LimiX and GraphPFN is largest, most of the gap is closed within the first 1--2K gradient steps.
+Nevertheless, further pretraining continues to improve performance on average and is essential for achieving strong final performance of GraphPFN.

-\section{Graph prior}
+\section{Graph Prior}

-As discussed above, GraphPFN is based on the prior-data fitted networks (PFNs) framework~\citep{muller2021transformers}.
-In this approach, the model is pretrained on a large number of synthetic graph datasets sampled from a chosen prior distribution.
-Because the pretrained model aims to approximate the posterior predictive distribution, it is crucial to design a high-quality and realistic prior.
-In the following sections, we describe the prior used for pretraining GraphPFN.
+As discussed above, GraphPFN is based on the prior-data fitted networks (PFNs) framework~\citep{muller2022transformers}.
+In this approach, the model is pretrained on a large number of synthetic datasets sampled from a chosen prior distribution.
+Since the pretrained model aims to approximate the posterior predictive distribution, it is crucial to design a diverse, high-quality, and realistic prior.
+In this section, we describe the prior used for pretraining GraphPFN.
 First, we explain our method for generating realistic graph structures.
 Then, we describe how we use these graphs to generate node attributes and targets.

-\subsection{Structure generation}
+\subsection{Structure Generation}